lopezloo/yt-live-text2speech/README.md

-# YouTube live chat text2speech
+# YouTube Live Chat Text to Speech
-Browser extension which reads every message on YouTube live chat.
+Browser extension which reads every message from YouTube live chat.

 # Features
 * configurable and easy to use